Parent/Guardian Back to School Night

 Family Size Maximum (includes student) Income

-The family income guidelines above are developed by PA Department of Economic and Community Development.
+The family income guidelines above are developed by the PA Department of Economic and Community Development.